Ziggurat: Interpretation and significance

 According to Herodotus, at the top of each ziggurat was a shrine, although none of these shrines have survived.
 Functionally, ziggurats offered a high place on which priests could escape rising water that annually inundated lowlands and occasionally flooded for hundreds of kilometers.
-They also offered security; since the shrine was accessible only by way of three stairways, a small number of guards could prevent non-priests from spying on the rituals at the shrine on top of the ziggurat, such as initiation rituals like the Eleusinian Mysteries, cooking of sacrificial food and burning of sacrificial animals.
+They also offered security; since the shrine was accessible only by way of three stairways, a small number of guards could prevent non-priests from spying on the rituals at the shrine on top of the ziggurat, such as initiation rituals, cooking of sacrificial food and burning of sacrificial animals.
 Each ziggurat was part of a temple complex that included a courtyard, storage rooms, bathrooms, and living quarters, around which a city spread, as well as a place for the people to worship.
 It was considered to be a sacred structure.

 Influence

 P&O building at the Port of Dover.

 The biblical account of the Tower of Babel has been associated by modern scholars to the massive construction undertakings of the ziggurats of Mesopotamia, and in particular to the ziggurat of Etemenanki in Babylon in light of the Tower of Babel Stele describing its restoration by Nebuchadnezzar II.

 According to some historians the design of Egyptian pyramids, especially the stepped designs of the oldest pyramids (Pyramid of Zoser at Saqqara, 2600 BCE), may have been an evolution from the ziggurats built in Mesopotamia.
 Others say the Pyramid of Zoser and the earliest Egyptian pyramids may have been derived locally from the bench-shaped mastaba tomb.

 Although having only crude formal shape, which can be compared to the stepped ziggurats, the shape of the ziggurat experienced a revival in modern architecture and Brutalist architecture starting in the 1970s.
 The Al Zaqura Building is a government building situated in Baghdad.
 It serves the office of the prime minister of Iraq.
 The Babylon Hotel in Baghdad is also inspired by the ziggurat.
 The Chet Holifield Federal Building is colloquially known as "the Ziggurat" due to its form.
 It is a United States government building in Laguna Niguel, California, built between 1968 and 1971.
 Further examples include The Ziggurat in West Sacramento, California, the SIS Building in London, the Residentie Royal Ascot and Ernest Feysplein in Ostend, Belgium, and the Linnahall building in Tallinn, Estonia.